pikesley/pokrovsky/README.md

 ##Introduction

 The unbroken chain of pointless Things-as-a-Service continues.
-This one uses my [uncle-clive](http://uncleclive.herokuapp.com) service to generate a script suitable for vandalising your Git commit history ([my account](http://github.com/pikesley) is probably displaying an example right now).
+This one uses my [Uncle Clive](http://uncleclive.herokuapp.com) service to generate a script suitable for vandalising your Git commit history ([my account](http://github.com/pikesley) is probably displaying an example right now).

 ###API